-In total, 340 people attended the seminars.
-On a questionnaire given after the seminar, 93% said that it was useful, and 31% said that they themselves or someone near them were currently involved in caregiving.
-Clearly caregiving is an immediate concern for employees.
+On a questionnaire given after the seminar, 94% of participants said that it was useful, and 33% said that they themselves or someone near them were currently involved in caregiving.
+Clearly caregiving is an immediate concern for employees, and it is important for them to continue working while getting the support of those around them.